instana/nginx-tracing/README.md

   ...
   ```

-  The output above shows that the module version 1.17.3 is required for Nginx Plus R19.
+  The output above shows that the module version 1.17.3 is required for NGINX Plus R19.

 - The Libc variant used in your distribution (`glibc` or `musl`); you likely use `glibc`, unless you are using Alpine as base-image for your containers, in which case, it's `musl`.
 - (In some cases) the particular distribution (when the build used in some official packages is different enough to require bespoke adjustments on our side)